 Whistler Bike Park

-Opening for the summer tomorrow, May 18th, Whistler Bike Park is arguably the best bike park found in North America.
-Celebrating its 20th year this summer Whistler is nestled in the Coast Mountains of British Colombia, its location is key to its incredible biking, and a vertical drop of 5,000′ isn’t half bad either.
+Whistler Bike Park is arguably the best bike park found in North America.
+Now into its 21st year, Whistler is nestled in the Coast Mountains of British Colombia, its location is key to its incredible biking, and a vertical drop of 5,000′ isn’t half bad either.
 Whistler and the surrounding region is the Mecca for biking, with long descents, tacky dirt, and a mix of high alpine and rain forest, this should be a destination for every serious mountain biker.

 - Vertical: 5,280′ / 1609m